Uni-of-Exeter/research.LCAT.public/docs/2-build-database.md

 ### Approach a.
 Building from raw data

 We can run the processing scripts on the raw data files.
 A notebook has been provided to do this in one shot.
-This can be found at `data/examples/build_database.ipynb`.
+This can be found at [data/examples/build_db.ipynb](../data/examples/build_db.ipynb).

-### TODO: Approach b.
-Restoring from backup
+### Approach b.
+Restoring from dump

 Alternatively, you can restore from a database dump using `pg_restore`.
-This dump can be found on S3 [here]().
-A notebook has also been provided at `data/examples/restore_from_backup.ipynb`.
+A notebook has also been provided at [data/examples/db_from_dump.ipynb](../data/examples/db_from_dump.ipynb).

+Please note that the database dump required for this will be found on S3 shortly.

-## TODO: Visualisation
+## Database visualisation

-If you want to test the database works before installing the rest of the application, you can visualise some of the data with the notebook found at `data/example/visualise_database.ipynb`.
+If you want to test the database works before installing the rest of the application, you can visualise some of the data with the notebook found at [data/examples/visualise_db.ipynb](../data/examples/visualise_db.ipynb).